richorama/azsync/readme.md

 ```

 Note that in all cases where the `REMOTE_NAME` argument is used, the storage connection string can be used instead.

+## TODO

+* Plural on upload status
+* Prune remote/local files
+* Wipe a remote
+* Support snapshotting
+* Warn on remote files with no MD5
+* Pretty print total file upload size
+* List remote containers
+* Set a default remote/container
+* read local & remote files at the same time
+* Improve help system
+* publish on npm
+* allow remote details to be stored in a .azsync file

+## License

+MIT